microsoft/AIforEarthDataSets/data/sentinel-1-grd.md

 The [Sentinel-1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) program provides global synthetic aperature radar imaging with a revisit time of approximately six days.
 The [Ground Range Detected](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/ground-range-detected) (GRD) product has been detected and projected to ground range.

 This dataset represents the global Sentinel-1 GRD archive, from 2017 to the present, converted to [cloud-optimized GeoTIFF](https://www.cogeo.org/) format.

+Sentinel-1 data on Azure are maintained on by [Sinergise](https://sinergise.com/).

 Sentinel-1 GRD imagery is currently in preview on Azure; email [`aiforearthdatasets@microsoft.com`](mailto:aiforearthdatasets@microsoft.com?subject=sentinel1%20question) to request access.